Should VANGDSP4 VALUE (IVOV) Be on Your Investing Radar?

 Mid cap companies, with market capitalization in the range of $2 billion and $10 billion, offer investors many things that small and large companies don't, including less risk and higher growth opportunities.
 Thus they have a nice balance of growth potential and stability.

-Value stocks have lower than average price-to-earnings and price-to-book ratios.
-They also have lower than average sales and earnings growth rates.
-Considering long-term performance, value stocks have outperformed growth stocks in almost all markets; however, they are more likely to underperform growth stocks in strong bull markets.
+Value stocks are known for their lower than average price-to-earnings and price-to-book ratios, but investors should also note their lower than average sales and earnings growth rates.
+When you look at long-term performance, value stocks have outperformed growth stocks in nearly all markets.
+But in strong bull markets, growth stocks are more likely to be winners.

 Costs